dinningway/helsinkicourse/part2/README.md

 ### Key-Attributes

+TL;DR if an app is rendering a list component, you must include a `key` property.

 React needs to know which element to update and reiterate, it just sees a bunch of <li> element.
 Won't know what to refresh hence you need a `key` identifier, helps React to keep track of what is what.

 ```